igw68/Science2/higher-order-martching-papers.md

 * Salvatis paper on Loader and Urzyczyn [salvati-loader-urzyczyn.pdf] Read this one if only for the notation.
 * Stirling's solution to HOM   [stirling-higher-order-matching.pdf]
+* [stirling-new-higher-order-matching.pdf]
 * Padovani's solution to atomic HOM [stirling-higher-order-matching.pdf]
 * Pierre Clairambault's rewriting of Padovani [clairablault-jeux.pdf]
 * Schmidt-Schauss on solving HOM with bounded no of variables [schmidt-shauss-hom.pdf]
 * Wierzbicki: k-duplicating is decidable, and non-elementary lower bound